Catch! Teenieping: Broadcast

 Catch!
-Teenieping premiered on KBS2 in South Korea on March 19, 2020.
-The series is also released on VODs and video platforms.
-The first season aired on KBS2 every Thursday at 5:15 pm until April 1, 2021.
-The season 2 of the series was broadcast from September 22, 2021, on JEI TV every Wednesday first at 8:30 am.
+Teenieping premiered on KBS2 in South Korea on 19 March 2020.
+The series has also been released on VODs and video platforms.
+The first season aired on KBS2 every Thursday at 5:15 pm until 1 April 2021.
+The second season of the series was broadcast on JEI TV every Wednesday, starting 22 September 2021, at 8:30 am.
 The same episode would be rebroadcast at 6:30 pm.
 To celebrate the second season, JEI TV held a poll in October 2021 to encourage viewers to pick their favorite characters.

-On July 12, 2021, it was first broadcast in China under the title 奇妙萌可 on Chinese Streaming platforms.
-The Season 1 of the series was premiered on Netflix on October 30, 2021.
+On 12 July 2021, it was first broadcast in China under the title 奇妙萌可 on Chinese streaming platforms.
+The first season of the series premiered on Netflix on 30 October 2021.
 It ranked No. 5 in Australia and No. 9 in North America on Netflix's trending kids' content list.
-It aired in Japan on Kids Station on December 3, 2022.
-Russian dubbing was released on August 14 on STS Kids.
+It aired in Japan on Kids Station on 3 December 2022.
+Russian dubbing was released on 14 August on STS Kids.